suartDS/ds-ctr-mlops-project/README.md

 # Production ready DS project

-## This is an example of creating production ready Data scientist projects using pipeline training, tests and CI
+## This is an example of creating production ready Data scientist projects using: pipeline training, tests and CI ...

 DS Task: